hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 $ sbatch job_submission_script.run
 ```

 Submission of the script using the `sbatch` command allows slurm to run your job when its your turn.
-Let's create a job submission script to load the FASTQC module, run FASTQC on all of our fastq files, and move the files to the appropriate directory.
+Let's create a job submission script to automate what we have done in previous lesson: loading the FASTQC module, running FASTQC on all of our fastq files, and moving the files to the appropriate directory.

-Change directories to `~/rnaseq/scripts`, and create a script named `mov10_fastqc.run` using `vim`.
+Let's first change the directory to `~/rnaseq/scripts`, and create a script named `mov10_fastqc.run` using `vim`.

 ```bash
 $ cd ~/rnaseq/scripts